Avinash1533/2D-MHD-MRI-Simulation/README.md

 - `solver/` – MHD numerical methods
 - `plots/` – Visualization outputs
 - `results/` – Simulation results

+## 🧮 The Governing Physics (Equations)

+This project does not rely on any pre-built physics engine.
+Instead, it directly implements the core equations of ideal Magnetohydrodynamics (MHD) in a 2D setting to model the behavior of a magnetized accretion disk.

 ### 1. Differential Rotation (The Driver of MRI)